scaleway/terraform-provider-scaleway/docs/resources/mnq_namespace.md

 - `protocol` - (Required) The protocol to apply on your namespace.
 Please check our supported [protocols](https://pkg.go.dev/github.com/scaleway/scaleway-sdk-go@master/api/mnq/v1alpha1#pkg-constants).

+- `endpoint` - (Computed).
+The endpoint of the service matching the Namespace protocol.

 - `region` - (Defaults to [provider](../index.md#region) `region`).
 The [region](../guides/regions_and_zones.md#regions)
   in which the namespace should be created.